The two steles with unknown provenance used to be in the Adıyaman Public Library until 1982 when they were transferred to the Adıyaman Museum.

-The limestone stele fragment shows a Storm-God standing on a bull.
+The limestone stele fragment shows the Storm-God standing on a bull.
 Only the lower left quarter of the stele has survived.
 The present fragment is about 1 meter in height (including the tenon), with about 30 cm in width and 20 cm in thickness.
-The side and back of the stele has partially preserved 4 lines of hieroglyphic Luwian inscription about the dedication to the Storm God and protective curses against any damage.
+The side and back of the stele has partially preserved 4 lines of Hieroglyphic Luwian inscription about the dedication to the Storm God and protective curses against any damage.
 There is no information about its find place.
-Due to linguistic similarities to Boybeypınarı, a date at the end of 9th or early 8th century BCE is suggested.
+Due to linguistic similarities to Boybeypınarı, a date at the end of the 9th or early 8th century BCE is suggested.

 The other stele, also made of limestone, is smaller in size with a height and width of 72 cm and 50 cm.
 It shows the Storm-God in a typical pose with an axe in his raised hand.
 With his short tunic, pointy shoes, and horned pointy hat he displays an older style and a date in the 10th century has been suggested.
 On the right side of the stele is a partially preserved 4-line Luwian inscription which is a dedication to the Storm-God and the signature of the scribe.

 Click on the pictures for larger images.